tillitis/tkey-pq-sign-cli/README.md

 loaded into the TKey by `tkey-sign-pq` when signing or extracting the public key.
 The measured private key never leaves the TKey.

+`tkey-sign-pq` uses MLDSA-Pure and ML-DSA-44 algorithm for signing where the T-Key signer device app uses external MU when signing the messages.
+The client will compute the MU value of the message and send to the device-app.
+So no limitation on how big a file can be while still using MLDSA-Pure.

+See [ML-DSA draft](https://www.ietf.org/archive/id/draft-connolly-cfrg-ml-dsa-security-considerations-01.html#name-external-mu) about external MU.

+At the moment the Go module cloudflare/circl is implement for MLDSA.
+There is a plan to replace this with Go standard module for MLDSA when it is released.
+Planned release of the Go standard module is with release of Go version 1.27 in august 2026.

 See [Release notes](RELEASE.md).

 ## Usage